idoreu/Load-Balancer-Simulation/README.md

 - **Simulation time**: Total time (in seconds) to run the simulation.
 - **Number of servers**: How many servers the load balancer will distribute requests to.
 - **Probabilities**: The probability that a new request is assigned to each server.
-If you enter custom values, they will be normalized to sum to 1.
+Enter any non negative values.
 - **Queue sizes**: Maximum number of requests each server can hold (including the one being served).
 - **Service rates**: The average rate at which each server processes requests (higher means faster).
 - **Arrival rate**: The average rate at which new requests arrive.

----

 ## Output